gamesbook/protograf/docs/source/hexagonal_grids.rst

       - *x* and *y* are used to set the upper-left corner of the grid
       - *rows* - number of rows  in the grid
       - *cols* - number of columns in the grid
-      - *hex_offset* determines which columns are shifted
+      - *hex_offset* determines which columns are shifted (odd for the black grid and even for the red grid)
       - *radii* - as described for a
         :ref:`customised hexagon <hexIndex>`, this will
         create lines running from each hexagon centre to the vertices, as